capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ```
 ## Running cmake

-Create a directory inside supercollider called build.
+Create a directory inside the supercollider folder called **build** and move to it:

+    mkdir build && cd build

 From within supercollider/build, run the following:

     cmake  ..